racheldaniell/interactivedataviz/4_1_geographic_map/README.md

 The goals for this tutorial are:

-- to revisit GeoJSON data, and how geographical features on our earth translate to projected shapes on an svg.
+- to be exposed to Leaflet and how to create a map, add a basemap, and add overlay/thematic map layers
-- to reinforce [projections](https://github.com/d3/d3-geo#projections), in conjunction with [d3.geo-path](https://github.com/d3/d3-geo#geoPath), transforms latitude and longitude space into pixel space.
+- to revisit GeoJSON data, and how geographical features on our earth translate to projected visual shapes in web-based map visualizations
-- to be exposed to the concept of something updating with every mouse movement -- the early stages of what will later become a tooltip.
+- to gain practice styling map data layers and adding popups

 ## Setup + Serve: